 I can remember learning the Pledge of Allegiance in Kindergarten.
 There’d be an intercom announcement saying, “Please stand for the Pledge of Allegiance.”
 Then, the teacher would say, “Put your right hand over your heart.”
 Then everyone in unison would say The Pledge.

 Do you remember learning The Pledge of Allegiance?
-Did you have The Pledge in high school?
-I only had it in elementary and junior high, so let me know in the comments below!
+Do you ever say it with your cat?
+Let me know in the comments below!